Over the years, linden honey has been one of the premier varieties of honey that mankind always appreciated.

 A good combination with other important substances leads to healing effects.
 It promotes cell rejuvenation, softens the skin, and stimulates lipid metabolism.
 In particular, it has traces of potassium, cobalt, calcium, sulfur, copper, iodine, phosphorus, aluminum, nickel, magnesium, manganese, zinc, etc.

-It is also composed of organic and inorganic acids that cause a pleasant sour taste with lime honey flavor.
+It is also composed of organic and inorganic acids that cause a pleasantly sour taste with lime honey flavor.

 Another important component is the pollen of lime which is the source of amino acids and proteins.
-Polyphenols and flavonoids are responsible for antioxidant activity which makes linden honey a natural tonic for the body.
+Polyphenols and flavonoids are responsible for the antioxidant activity, which makes linden honey a natural tonic for the body.

 Medicinal Properties of Linden Honey

-This honey has the highest antibacterial properties, as well as expectorant, anti-inflammatory, sedative, and laxative effects.
+This honey has the highest antibacterial properties, as well as an expectorant, anti-inflammatory, sedative, and laxative effect.
 Primarily used for treating colds and fever as a diaphoretic, it is also used as a fortifying agent.
 It prevents tonsillitis and controls the inflammation of respiratory organs.

 Used for sore throat, cough, colds, laryngitis, and bronchitis, and many more, it helps to keep optimum health.

 As an ointment, it is effective in treating wounds, burns, other skin problems, and other inflammatory diseases.
 Linden honey can slow the spread of bacteria because it contains hydrogen peroxide that stops bacterial growth.

 The regular use of this honey helps you to maintain adequate osmotic pressure at the cellular level, normalizes metabolism, benefits digestion and hormonal activity.
 Linden honey works favorably on liver function, helps produce bile and detoxification of the organs.

 Also, with soothing and sedative properties, it is recommended to eliminate nervousness, anxiety, and insomnia.